Naperville Central High School: Athletics

-In 2010, the Redhawks achieved fame outside of the playing field, as the NCHS football team appeared in the country singer Kenny Chesney's music video, "The Boys of Fall".
+In 2010, the Redhawks achieved fame off of the playing field, as the NCHS football team appeared in country singer Kenny Chesney's music video "The Boys of Fall".

 In 2021, the IHSA sanctioned the NCHS football team for violations of its transfer bylaws.
 The result of this sanction was the forfeiture of NCHS football games encompassing all wins in the 2018–19, 2019–20 and 2020–21 seasons, totaling 17 competitions where ineligible players participated.
-The School accepted full responsibility's for their actions, and implemented revised procedures.
+The school accepted full responsibility for their actions, and implemented revised procedures.
 Along with the football team, the basketball team also had to forfeit 4 wins in the 2018–19 season due to at least one ineligible player.

 Science

 The NCHS Science Olympiad Team, founded in 2004, ranked third in the state in 2005 and 2006 and second in state in 2007 and 2008(thus advancing to the national tournament).
 The Worldwide Youth in Science and Engineering Team won the State Championship in 2006, ending rival Naperville North's multiple-year winning streak.
 In 2009, Central's WYSE team captured first place at the regional competition held at Naperville North.
 The Varsity Junior Engineering Technical Society (JETS) TEAMS's team placed first in the nation in 2006; the JV JETS team placed second.
 In 2009, the Varsity JETS team took 1st place at the regional competition held at IIT (Wheaton Campus), while the JV team took 2nd.

 In 2006, four students from NCHS competed in the Toshiba/NSTA Exploravision Competition and were recognized as 2nd Place National Finalist Winners for their design of a Wireless Information Integration network.